robenkleene/repla-live-coding/README.md

 ## Origins

 - Emacs `C-x C-e`, `(split-window-vertically)`
-- REPL integration, do the same with `IRB`
+- REPL integration, do the same with `IRB`, via an "inferior" process

 ### Live Coding